-Please upload a picture of your camper to their CampDoc profile.
-This will help to ensure the safe administration of medications while they're here.
+Please upload a picture of your camper to their CampBrain profile.
+This will help to ensure the safe administration of medications while they are here.
 The photo should be recent and of the camper only (from the shoulders up).
-If you need assistance doing this, please reach out to the camp nurse (contact info is listed below).
+If you need help doing this, please contact the camp nurse (contact info is listed below).